apicraft-dev/apicraft-rails/README.md

   # Defaults to true
   config.strict_reference_validation = true

+  # When simulating delay using the mocks, the max
+  # delay in seconds that can be simulated
+  config.max_allowed_delay = 30

   config.headers = {
     # The name of the header used to control
     # the response code of the mock